 For flagrant, multiple, or continual violations of this Rule, in one or more proceedings, advisors may be prohibited from participating in future proceedings at the institution in the advisor role on a temporary or permanent basis.
 Evidence of violation(s) of this agreement will be gathered by the Title IX Coordinator, Director of Student Conduct, or a designee of either and presented to the Dean of Students and Assistant Provost for Student Affairs, or designee, for cases involving students and/or the Associate Vice President of Human Resources & Chief Human Resources Officer, or designee, for cases involving employees.
-The Advisor accused may provide an explanation or alternative evidence in writing for consideration by the Vice President for Student Affairs and Dean of Students for cases involving students and/or the Associate Vice President Vice President of Human Resources & Chief Human Resources Officer for cases involving students and/or the Associate Vice President for Student Affairs and Dean of Students for cases involving students and/or the Associate Vice President of Human Resources & Chief Human Resources Officer for cases involving employees.
+The Advisor accused may provide an explanation or alternative evidence in writing for consideration by the Vice President for Student Affairs and Dean of Students for cases involving students and/or the Associate Vice President of Human Resources & Chief Human Resources Officer for cases involving employees.
 Such evidence or explanation is due within fifteen (5) calendar days of receipt of a notice of a charge of re-disclosure or improper access to records.
 There shall be no right to a live hearing, oral testimony, or cross-examination.